CJI Gogoi ensures name in history with Ayodhya verdict ahead of demitting office on Sunday

 As a judge he had courted controversy by joining three other senior most judges of apex court in holding a press conference on January 12, 2018 in which they virtually revolted against his predecessor Justice Dipak Misra.
 He later remarked at a public function that "independent judges and noisy journalists are democracy's first line of defence".

 A "revolution, not reform" was needed to keep the institution of judiciary serviceable for the common man, Justice Gogoi had said at the same function.
-Justice Gogoi, as the CJI, took tough decisions against erring judges and recommended their transfers and a woman high court judge was virtually forced to resign.
+As the CJI, he took tough decisions against erring judges and recommended their transfers and a woman high court judge was virtually forced to resign.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)